angular/components/guides/v15-mdc-migration.md

   labels (`aria-label`) now live on the `<input>` elements instead.

 * Vertical sliders and inverted sliders are no longer supported, as they are no longer part of the Material Design spec.

-* Range sliders are now supported. <!-- TODO(wagnermaciel): add more about this. -->
+As a result, the `invert` and `vertical` properties have been removed.

 ### Snack Bar